 Great Minds is an organization that provides comprehensive curricula based on the Common Core State Standards (CCSS) for PK-12 teachers and administrators.
 The products are a collaborative effort between scholars and schoolteachers to ensure a well-rounded learning experience that goes beyond rote memory.
 The curricula cover subjects including math, history, and english.

-I collaborated with a designer and a team of developers to design the second iteration of the organization's web experience.
+As the lead UX designer, I collaborated with an art director and a team of developers to design the second iteration of the organization's web experience.
 While each subject captured my attention throughout the life cycle of the project, Eureka Math was my primary focus.
 The site was built using ExpressionEngine.

 Note: Due to the confidential nature of the materials, some information has been obscured with placeholder text.